 The preventable Hospitalization data in this report are based on AHRQ v2018 definition of Prevention Quality Index - 90.
-The Access Measures Data Dictionary developed by Ballad Health states that this measure includes all Medicare enrollees.
-However, TDH and Ballad Health subsequently refined the measures to exclude those on Medicare who are under 65 years of age.
-The number reported in this Access to Health Services Report is the updated value.
+The methodology for calculating this measure is defined in the 2020 Access Measures Data Dictionary developed by Ballad Health.
+TDH and Ballad Health agreed this measure would exclude those on Medicare who are under 65 years of age.